cloudfoundry-community/cfseeker/README.md

 Tool to find where apps on your Cloud Foundry are.
 Very much WIP at the moment.

  Right now, the local standalone version can tell you your app locations when connected to a Cloud Foundry and BOSH.
+It can also currently run as an server with an API that will allow you to access the functions available through the CLI remotely.

 ## Goals